dayvson/talele/README.md

 ###License
 You can get the code to study how it was made.
-I'm open source it to research purposes.
+It is open sourced to research purposes.
-So if you wanna lunch a new non commercial version of Talele feel free to contact me and please keep the credits of it.
+So if you want to lunch a new non commercial version of Talele feel free to contact me and please keep the credits of it.